eth-library/biodex--mobile-app/frontend/README.md

 ## Predictions

 - An image can be taken with the camera or be selected via gallery.
 The image needs to be cropped to a square image, containing only the butterfly.
-- If the preview looks ok, the image can be uploaded.
-This will send it to the predictions API and get the predictions in return.
+- By clicking on crop, it will send the image to the predictions API and get the predictions in return.
 - The user will be redirected to the results screen, where he can select the prediction that matches the uploaded image.

 ## Run the project locally

 - After having cloned the project, through the terminal, navigate inside the frontend folder where the package.json is located

+- Run `npm install`
 - Run `npm start`
   - In case you use Firefox and it hangs at "Opening DevTools in the browser", run `env BROWSER=firefox expo start`